Lead the Team: How to Become the Person Others Want to Follow

 Leaders recognize their need to attract followers.
 Followership is key to understanding leadership.
 To follow, people must feel confident in the direction in which the leader is headed.
 To have this level of confidence, the leader must have clearly communicated the overall direction, the key outcomes desired, and the principal strategies agreed upon to reach the outcomes.

 Then, employees are enabled and empowered to do their part in accomplishing the stated objectives.
 They have the framework that they need to guide their own actions.
-And, empowered employees do.
+And, empowered employees do want to guide their own actions.
+You will fail as a leader to your best employees if you ever forget this fact.

 One of the key factors in whether an employee stays with their current employer is that the employee has confidence and trust that the leaders know what they are doing.
 This confidence gives employees the control they need for their livelihood and supporting their family.

 Further, leaders people follow are accountable and trustworthy.
-If progress towards accomplishing the goals ceases, the leader takes responsibility to analyze the problem—he doesn't search for people to blame.
+If progress towards accomplishing the goals ceases, the leader takes responsibility to analyze the problem—they don't search for people to blame.

 Consequently, people can have confidence that their leader won’t punish them for their efforts if they take reasonable and responsible risks that are well thought out and well-founded.
 They are accountable and responsible to deserve their leader's confidence and trust.